-Medical and travel insurance is required to participate in any of Pacific McGeorge's summer abroad programs.
-If you are a student at Pacific McGeorge and have student medical plan, you are covered while abroad, including travel assistance with evacuation benefits that meet most Visa requirements.
+Medical and travel insurance is required to participate in any of McGeorge's summer abroad programs.
+If you are a student at McGeorge and have student medical plan, you are covered while abroad, including travel assistance with evacuation benefits that meet most Visa requirements.
 Students who have other private medical or travel insurance should check their insurance plans to ascertain if the plan extends while away abroad.

 If your plan does not cover illness or emergencies while traveling outside of your country, you are strongly encouraged to purchase temporary medical insurance for non-emergency and emergency medical expenses, including coverage for emergency air transportation, which is usually quite costly.

-Students who enroll in one of Pacific McGeorge's summer abroad programs will be required to provide a proof of medical insurance.
+Students who enroll in one of McGeorge's summer abroad programs will be required to provide a proof of medical insurance.
 We will retain these materials only for the duration of the program.
 To request more information about student medical insurance policies, contact Summer Abroad Programs.